 Be sure to check out the Copenhagen visitors board for more inexpensive restaurant ideas

 After a busy day why not relax with the beer, Danish style.
-Try a Tuborg beer (Carlsberg), visit the meatpacking district has several funky bars including local artist designed Karriere Bar, for cocktails head back to Nayvn or check out Mikkeller a small but funky microbrewery two blocks away on Viktoriagade.
+Try a Tuborg beer (Carlsberg), visit the meatpacking district has several funky bars including local artist designed Karriere Bar, for cocktails head back to Nyhvn or check out Mikkeller a small but funky microbrewery two blocks away on Viktoriagade.
 Be sure to ask to see the squirrel bottle if you visit!

 How would you spend one perfect day in Copenhagen?